“General Magic” captures the legendary Apple offshoot that foresaw the mobile revolution

 In the movie, General Magic engineer Kevin Lynch, who would later head up the Apple Watch team, recalls a moment when he realized his company might be missing the boat on the web.

 “We were so focused on the future we were missing what was going on around us,” Lynch says.
-“An intern came in and was telling us ‘You guys are totally missing it–the web is where it’s at;’ this was in late ’94 or early ’95,” he said.
+“An intern came in and was telling us, ‘You guys are totally missing it–the web is where it’s at.’
+This was in late ’94 or early ’95,” he said.

 “General Magic had the cute graphics and the experience, but the web had worldwide reach,” Lynch says.